 August 14, 1947, is the day that Pakistan became an independent nation.
 That’s why in past years Vancouver’s Pakistan Festival has taken place in mid-August, as a way to celebrate the country’s independence.
 In 2018, the festival was held in the second week of July instead.
 The reason given?
 To make it closer to Canada Day!

-For further details check out the Pakistan Festival website.
+For further details check out the Pakistan Festival Facebook page.